 I love this text.
-When it comes to a personal philosophy of ministry, these two verses are my life verses, my mission statement.
+These two verses are my life verses, when it comes to how I approach ministry, my mission statement.
 I'd love to preach a whole message on just these two verses (and have done so).
 But for now, I just want to hit the highlights.
 According to Paul, I have a God-given mission (and so do you), and it involves three things.

+4 Deborah Howard, Sunsets: Reflections for Life's Final Journey, p.
+141-2.

+5 J. C. Ryle, quote taken from Deborah Howard, Sunsets: Reflections for Life's Final Journey, p.
+140.

+6 Doug Read, quote taken from Deborah Howard, Sunsets: Reflections for Life's Final Journey, p.
+140.

-A. My God-given mission involves a message.
+- A. My God-given mission involves a message.
 "We proclaim him."
 Who is the 'him?'
 It's Christ.
 The previous verse ends stressing that the mystery is "Christ in you."
 We proclaim him.
-So I have a message to preach.
-What is it?

-1. I am not here to promote myself.
+So I have a message to preach. - 1.
+I am not here to promote myself.
 That's not what life's all about.
-Rather...

-2. I am here to proclaim Christ.
+Rather... - 2.
+I am here to proclaim Christ.
 Christ is our message.
-Do you talk about Christ very much?
-It goes without saying that I haven't fulfilled my mission if all I do is talk about myself, but neither have I fulfilled it if I just talk about "God" or "family values" or "the good programs my church offers."
-Our message is Christ.
+So I haven't fulfilled my mission if I go through a day and talk about myself, and my kids or grandkids, and job, and politics, but not Christ.
+Nor if I just talk about "God" or "family values" or "the good programs my church offers."
+Our message is a person by the name of Jesus Christ.